thegooddocsproject/templates/quickstarts/quickstart-template-guide.md

 ### Tips for writing steps in a quickstart

 - Number the steps in the format {part}.{step} as it helps your users to easily identify and locate procedures in the quickstart.
 Also, this helps in referencing a particular step in a lengthy quickstart.
 - Start the heading with a verb and express the step/part headings as a complete thought.
+Don't use the *-ing* form of the verb because it is harder to translate.
 For example, you could use the heading **Connect to the VM instance** instead of **Connect**.
-Don't use the *-ing* form of the verb because it is harder to translate.
-- For each step, provide some background information about the task so users know what they're about to do and why.For example, while selecting a template for your Visual Studio project, you can provide details on the purpose of choosing a template and the  differents types of templates available in Visual Studio.
+- For each step, provide some background information about the task so users know what they're about to do and why.
+For example, while selecting a template for your Visual Studio project, you can provide details on the purpose of choosing a template and the different types of templates available in Visual Studio.
 - Remember to orient your users when walking them through each step.
 If they need to open a particular file or dialog to complete the task, provide that information first.
+- Provide examples of sample output such as return data, a message so that the users can validate that they performed the step correctly or not.
 -  Use plain language and define the terminology of any technical term next to it.
 - Include one action in a step.

-:information_source: For additional tips on writing steps, see [Writing Procedural Steps](writing-tips.md#writing-procedural-steps) from **The Good Docs Project**.
+:information_source: For additional tips on writing steps, see [Writing Procedural Steps](writing-tips.md#writing-procedural-steps) from The Good Docs Project.

 ## About the "Next steps" section

 - Use this section to provide links to other tutorials/articles that the users can try on completing the quickstart.
-- Consider a logical connect from the current quickstart that can act as a basis for your users’ next learning.
+- Consider a logical connection from the current quickstart that can act as a basis for your users’ next learning.
 - (Optional) Provide links to relevant resources, like blogs, reference docs, videos, how-tos, and so on under a new heading **See Also**.

 ## References